satman81/guides/crossfi/README.md

 ```
 echo "source path/to/autocomplete.sh" >> ~/.bashrc
 ```
-then create a new SSH session, and type crossfid <and press tab> commands will be auto-completed.
+then create a new SSH session, and type `crossfid & press tab` commands will be auto-completed.